Bruceli-iscool/JEditor/README.md

-# ide
+# JEditor
-a attempt at making an ide for java
+a attempt to make a text editor in java